AdobeDocs/app-builder/src/pages/getting_started/first_app.md

 1. In your Terminal, navigate to where you want to initialize your project and type in the following command in your Terminal:

-    ```
+    ```bash
     aio app init <app_name>
     ```

     You will be prompted with a few questions about how you want your app to be boostrapped and configured:

-2. Select `Organization` that you'd like to use for this new App Builder Application.
+1. Select `Organization` that you'd like to use for this new App Builder Application.
 Navigate through the list to find the project and workspace you just created.
 If you have a lot of organizations, you can also start typing to shorten the list.

-    ```
+    ```bash
     $ aio app init helloworld
     Retrieving information from Adobe Developer Console..
     ?
 Select Org Adobe IO DEV
     ```

-3. Once you have selected org, project and workspace, next, select the product you would like to extend:
+1. Once you have selected org, project and workspace, next, select the product you would like to extend:

-    ```
+    ```bash
     ?
 Which extension point(s) do you with to implement?
     select components to include (Press <space> to select, <a> to toggle all, <i> to invert selection)
     ❯◉ DX Experience Cloud SPA v1
      ◉ DX Asset Compute Worker v1
     ```

-4. Select the `Project` you'd like to use for this new App Builder application.
+1. Select the `Project` you'd like to use for this new App Builder application.
 Navigate through the list to find the project you just created.
 If you have a lot of projects, you can also start typing to shorten the list.

-    ```
+    ```bash
     ?
 Select Project Demo Project SAXU
     ```

-5. Once you complete this selection, you should see the build process kicking off with necessary npm dependencies are getting installed.
+1. Once you complete this selection, you should see the build process kicking off with necessary npm dependencies are getting installed.

-    ```
+    ```bash
     create package.json
     create app.config.yaml
     create .aio